-- 2. Wipe the sensor with one of the cotton swabs provided in the cleaning kit, slightly dampened with isopropyl alcohol, to remove dried ink.
+2. Wipe the sensor with one of the cotton swabs provided in the cleaning kit, slightly dampened with 95% ethanol, to remove dried ink.
 If the sensor window is heavily coated with dried ink, you may need to apply some pressure while wiping, helping the cotton to absorb the ink.
-Continue cleaning with fresh swabs until the cotton stays clean and the sensor window looks clean. - NOTE: If you are in California, instead of isopropyl alcohol please use a VOC-certified cleaner such as a properly diluted 'Simple Green ® All-Purpose Cleaner'.
+Continue cleaning with fresh swabs until the cotton stays clean and the sensor window looks clean.